aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 * Data Scientist - You'll need to load the data into your machine learning development environment.
 Once loaded, you'll massage the data to test different assumptions and ultimately us a machine learning algorithm to enable your company to predict magic usage based on estimated weather + ride stats.
 * Operations - You'll need to understand how this solution is hosted.
 How will it handle large batches of data? is it tightly coupled? what does a serverless inference environment mean from an operations perspective?

+### Goals

+At minimum, at the end of this workshop, you should have a machine learning model hosted on AWS lambda behind an HTTP endpoint that accepts temperature, precipitation amounts, and mileage and will return a percentage liklihood that the unicorn travelling in those conditions will experience heavy utilization.

 ## Solution Architecture

 Our plan is to create a serverless data processing pipeline using AWS Lambda, Amazon S3, and Amazon SQS.
 You will then use AWS Machine Learning services to train a model.
 Finally you will make inferences against the model using AWS Lambda so our costs are appropriately controlled.